Population: 15.76 Million

 The Victory Garden Campaign in Cambodia breaks the cycle of hunger and extreme poverty by enabling people to save money and feed their families with high-yield home victory gardens.
 Besides averting hunger, people boost nutrition, reduce debt, save money, and discover new opportunities to earn income.

-The Campaign will train 30 villagers and select 20 of them to become garden facilitators who can teach others how to create victory gardens using permaculture and organic practices.
-At least 7,560 people from 2,520 families will benefit from victory gardens to significantly improve their quality of life, based on one garden benefitting three people in a family.
+In 2019, the Campaign will select 20 villagers to become victory garden facilitators who can teach others how to create victory gardens using permaculture and organic practices.
+In a 2-year period the Campaign aims to impact at least 3,000 families who will ultimately benefit from these teachings significantly improving their quality of life.

-GOAL: Villagers in Cambodia have better food security, nutrition, and more disposable income.
+GOAL: By reducing hunger and poverty rural villagers in Cambodia will have better food security, nutrition, and more disposable income.

-MEASURE OF SUCCESS: A significant increase in villagers utilizing permaculture and organic practices in their victory gardens.
+MEASURE OF SUCCESS: A significant increase in villagers utilizing permaculture and organic practices in their victory gardens with 1 garden benefitting 3 people.